 Transfer from Primary Schools to Year 7 are managed by Lincolnshire County Council.
 The County Council website also provides options for completing on-line admissions forms for both normal and mid-year admissions.
 For more information visit: https://www.lincolnshire.gov.uk/schools-and-education/school-admissions/secondary-school-places/132836.article

 The admission policy for Skegness Grammar School has been determined for the academic year 2019/20 and remains unchanged.
-To read and review please download from this page.
+To read and review please download from the left menu on this page.

 Parents of those students who wish to appeal must request an appeal pack from Skegness Grammar School after formal offers of places have been made in March of each year.